 Don’t know the difference between a protagonist and an antagonist?
 Not sure what a hook is?
 Do you think a trope is a type of fish?
 Do you think you catch a trope on a hook?
 (Bless you, if you do).
 Read on to demystify all those puzzling writing terms!

-BONUS: Because I’m awesome, I’ve created a PDF of this glossary you can download and print for handy reference.
+BONUS: Because I’m awesome, I’ve created a PDF of this glossary you can click here to download and print for handy reference.
 Hooray!

 Glossary of Writing Terms for Novelists